 Today, we can drill shallow wells into landfills to recover the methane gas.
 Landfills are already required to collect methane gas as a safety measure.
-Typically, landfills collect the gas and burn it to get rid of it; but the gas can be put to work.
-In 2017, landfill gas generated 11.5 billion kilowatt-hours of electricity.
+Typically, landfills collect the gas and burn it to get rid of it, but the gas can be put to work.
+In 2022, landfill gas generated 8.5 billion kilowatt-hours of electricity, 0.2% percent of all U.S. utility-scale electricity generation.